CalmScout/wandb-cicd/README.md

 # wandb-cicd
 Repo for the [wandb-cicd](https://www.wandb.courses/courses/ci-cd-for-machine-learning) course.
-This are resources for the W&B CI/CD course and ML course.
+This repo contains resources for the W&B CI/CD course and ML course.